 The Gift Auction

 Designate a price cap, and ask everyone to bring in a present of their choice, unwrapped.
 Have a leader give everyone the same amount of Monopoly money.
 Each person goes up to the front to display the gift they brought, which is then “bid on” by the rest of the party guests.
 Can you guess how this works?
 Whoever has the highest bid gets to take home that gift.

 You may have played this game at a bridal or baby shower, but it really is so much fun.
 One guest comes up with questions in advance that need to be answered with “left” or “right.”
 Each person starts with their wrapped gift in their hands, and as the questions are answered, the items are passed back and forth.
 When there aren’t any questions left, the present still in your hands is yours to open—and keep.

 Oh, how we miss musical chairs.
 Set up a row of chairs or pillows for the little ones and put a wrapped gift near each seat.
 Choose music kids love, and stop the music sporadically, forcing them to take the seat nearest them.
 At the end, each child will be given the gift under or nearest to their chair or pillow.
 Side note: Make sure parents stick to the price cap so there aren’t any tears.

 The Cobweb Party

-Apparently, these parties were big in the Victorian era (who knew?).
+Apparently, these parties were big in the Victorian era (who knew?)
 To follow this theme, get different brightly colored strings and weave them around each other all over one room.
 Then tie each string to one gift.
-Every child will be assigned a color, and then it’s their duty to find the present attached to their string.
-Parents should feel free to accompany them on their “hunt" to avoid any major tangles
+Every person will be assigned a color, and then it’s their duty to find the present attached to their string.
+If kids are involved, parents should feel free to accompany them on their “hunt" to avoid any major tangles.

 The Oven Mitts Game